For since the beginning of the world

 The spirits – I don’t know if you remember it, but I do – seldom gave me a straight answer to the questions that were most important to me, or which, objectively speaking, held the most significant theological implications.
 They had a tendency to evade, keep things secret, make jokes, change the subject.
 They told me I asked too many questions.
 And they always left me with the feeling that they weren’t refusing to give me answers because I somehow wasn’t ready for it, or that it was better for me not to know, or that I wouldn’t understand.
 It was because they couldn’t answer… or they knew that answering honestly would reveal major holes in the logic and narrative of Taoist belief.
 And this was something I sensed even before I became a Christian.
 They said things which were contradictory, which I later discovered were outright lies anyway in many cases, and they tended to use knowledge as a means of control, whether it was through sharing or withholding it.

 God doesn’t do these things.
 He’s the opposite.
 He doesn’t play games.
 He doesn’t lie.
 He doesn’t make a mystery of things for the sake of being mysterious; He doesn’t sidestep or mock or make you feel ridiculous/contemptible just because you don’t get something.
-Typically, He likes that I ask questions, and He loves the fact I care about the truth.
+Typically, He approves that I ask questions, and He delights in the fact I care about the truth.
 And even when He doesn’t give an answer, or answer straightaway, you never feel like He’s fobbing you off, or keeping things from you out of some secret, hidden inadequacy or ulterior motive.
 You get the sense that His eyes are still fixed on you, that He’s giving you His proper attention nonetheless, and that He will, one day, reveal what you want to know – it’s just a matter of time, not willingness – and you’ll see everything as you ought.

 With God, knowledge is for healing people and setting them free.
 And that’s one of the things I’ve found to be most satisfying about having a relationship with Him.
 There’s no darkness there.
 No slyness, no cynicism, no derision.
 No twisting away from the light, or any attempts to bring light. … No uncleanness.
 His truth holds a perfection that I cannot fully apprehend, but which touches my life in the most practical and personal ways, and in its light, the universe, people, life – everything makes sense.